AnantharamanLab/ViWrap/README.md

 ______
 ## Updates for v1.3.0 (Dec 2023): <a name="updates"></a>

+**--Updated on Dec 9, 2023**

-* **[Correction]**
+**[Correction]**

 (1) Correct the VirSorter2 + CheckV pipeline to get viral scaffolds.
 Use the "combined.fna" from CheckV result dir.

 (2) Add the "scf2lytic_or_lyso.summary.txt" in the VirSorter resulting dir to facilitate the downstream "modified vRhyme_best_bins" generation.

 (3) Delete the scaffolds that are not related to virus in "vRhyme_input_coverage.txt".

-  (4) Correct the `if " " in line or "\t" in line: # Break at the first " " or "\t"` line in multiple scripts to ensure the break at the first " " or "\t" of the headers
+(4) Correct the `if " " in line or "\t" in line: # Break at the first " " or "\t"` line in multiple scripts to ensure the break at the first " " or "\t" of the headers.

+**--Updated on Dec 11 and 12, 2023**

+**[Improvement]**

+(1) Do not split fasta file, but split faa file in "run_annotate_by_VIBRANT_db.py" script (for virus identifying method of 'vs' and 'dvf').

+(2) For virus identifying method of 'genomad', the faa file was the pyrodigal-gv annotated one by geNomad.
+The ffn file was also based on this faa file.

+(3) Add AMG filtering step to the script.

-  Updated on Dec 9, 2023
+**--Updated on Dec 13 and 14, 2023**

+**[Improvement]**

+(1) Update combine_iphop_results function in module.py to store only one host prediction result with the highest confidence score among all potential results.

+**[correction]**

+(1) Add "Unclassified metabolism" to the calculation of step 4 KO metabolism relative abundance (in function "generate_result_visualization_inputs"), since that some KOs might not have corresponding KO metabolisms according to the db.

+(2) Add custom MAG viral scaffold filtering steps into "master_run.py".
+There are two filtering criteria: 1.
+Viral scaffolds from MAGs that are identified by geNomad were removed from the MAGs.
+2. Viral scaffolds that contain proviruses with total region length >= 85% of the whole scaffold were removed from the MAGs since that they are very likely to be mistakenly-binned viral scaffolds.

 ## Updates for v1.2.1 (Jan 2023): <a name="updates"></a>